What is Eosinophilic Granulomatosis with Polyangiitis?

 - Irregular heartbeat

 EGPA can be difficult to diagnose because its symptoms are similar to other diseases.
-There are no specific tests to confirm EGPA, although the disease is considered present when a person has at least four of the following six features:
+There are no specific tests to confirm EGPA.
+High levels of blood eosinophils along with asthma and pneumonia are often the first clues that lead to a diagnosis.
+The disease is considered present when a person has at least four of the following six features: